TeC-group/TeC-group.github.io/index.md

 Python library named PiNN [https://github.com/Teoroo-CMC/PiNN/](https://github.com/Teoroo-CMC/PiNN/), allowing researchers to easily develop and train state-of-the-art ANN architectures specifically for making chemical predictions.
-In particular, we have designed and implemented an interpretable and high-performing graph convolutional neural network architecture PiNet for predicting potential energy surface, polarization, and response charge (to the voltage bias) [7-9], and demonstrate how the chemical insight “learned” by such a network can be extracted. <img align="right" width="155" height="45" src="/assets/img/PiNN_logo.png"> This will allow
+In particular, we have designed and implemented an equivariant and high-performing graph convolutional neural network architecture PiNet2 for predicting potential energy surface, polarization, and response charge (to the voltage bias) [7-9], and demonstrate how the chemical insight “learned” by such a network can be extracted. <img align="right" width="155" height="45" src="/assets/img/PiNN_logo.png"> This will allow